crisslokman/arch/README.md

 - to push changes made locally | https://zapier.com/blog/how-to-push-to-github/

 ## notes for my self
 the `u.sh` file is to update the repo without typing the commands each time . just run the command when you finish. iknow it not good but it works .
+> you can add it as an alias in bashrc file as followes :
+`alias gu='cd git/arch && ./u.sh && cd'